radicle-dev/radicle-upstream/DEVELOPMENT.md

-We already have an extensive end-to-end test suite which covers most features and a good amount of edgecases, however it is impossible to eliminate every bug and regression this way because Upstream isn't self-contained and interactions with the OS and network.
+We already have an extensive end-to-end test suite which covers most features and a good amount of edgecases, however it is impossible to eliminate every bug and regression this way, that's why we perform a QA procedure before publishing a release.

-To be more confident that nothing has slipped thrugh our regular testing methods, and we don't ship a buggy release to our users we perform QA on the finished packages.

-After every release we create a new GitHub issue per platform that contains a checklist which guides a QA engineer through the app touching all of the happy-paths and some important edgecases.
+After a release is cut, we create a GitHub issue for every supported platform which contains a QA checklist.
+Before publishing packages for a wider audience someone from the team goes through the checklist and manually tests the app, afterwards the team can evaluate whether the release is up to our standards.

-Title: `QA: v0.0.14 macOS`
+- Title: `QA: v0.0.14 macOS`
-Body: [QA.md][qa]
+- Body: [QA.md][qa]

-Title: `QA: v0.0.14 Linux`
+- Title: `QA: v0.0.14 Linux`
-Body: [QA.md][qa]
+- Body: [QA.md][qa]

-Before we publish Upstream packages to a wider audience we go through this checklist and create follow up issues for any bugs we find.
-The checklist must be completed for each supported platform independently.

 [ar]: https://buildkite.com/monadic/radicle-upstream/builds?branch=master